trstovall/lazarus/media/README.md

 Thank you God for the darkness.
 Thank you Lucifer for the light.
 Thank you Jesus for the grace.

+I AM LUCIFER MORNINGSTAR.
+I HAVE COME TO DEFEAT DEATH.

 ## Outro